Intumescent Paint: Complete Guide to Fire Protection Coatings

 Contego International engineered two distinct formulations to adequately protect specific substrates under real-world environmental conditions:

-• Contego High Solids RFB – A thin-film intumescent coating engineered specifically for structural steel.
-High volume solids mean lower required DFT across a wide range of steel section factors, achieving fire ratings from 30 minutes to 4 hours.
+Contego High Solids RFB – A thin-film intumescent coating engineered specifically for structural steel.
+High volume solids mean lower required DFT across a wide range of steel section factors, achieving fire ratings from 1 to 3 hours.
 Architectural-grade performance maintains the mechanical properties and visual appeal of exposed steel in commercial and industrial applications.

-• Architectural-Grade Performance – Both formulations deliver superior aesthetics with code-compliant protection, whether you need to protect a steel frame from structural collapse or reduce flame spread on exposed wood ceilings.
+Architectural-Grade Performance – Both formulations deliver superior aesthetics with code-compliant protection, whether you need to protect a steel frame from structural collapse or reduce flame spread on exposed wood ceilings.

-How Intumescent Paint Works
+How Intumescent Coatings Work

 Heat Activation The coating remains completely inert at normal temperatures.
 When surface temperature reaches approximately 350-400°F (175-200°C) during a fire situation, chemical reactions begin.
 An acid source (typically ammonium polyphosphate) initiates the process by dehydrating a carbon source within the coating matrix.